Sizboo/BearTorrent-Final-Project/README.md

 # Submission

+## Setup Instructions
+- Use rust version 1.86.0 (what we used)
+- Make sure protoc (Protocol Buffers compiler) is installed.
+We used this to generate proto files for use with gRPC via Tonic.
+	- Run a command such as '''sudo pacman -S protobuf''' (or whatever package manager you use.)

 ## Questions
 - What is your project?
+	- Our project is a torrent client that implements our own version of the BitTorrent protocol.
+It supports file sharing across networks via peer-to-peer connections.
 - What novel work did you do?
+	- We've created a program that allows for advertising local files and downloading foreign files from other peers using the client.
+We support different types of client connections through LAN, P2P via UDP holepunching, and TURN as a last resort.
+We offer high-speed downloading of large files from multiple peers at the same time.
 - What did you learn?
+	- We learned how to connect clients across different networks, advertise local files to other clients, and download from multiple seeders.
+We also got experience with gRPC and gCloud-run servers, and rust of course.
 - What was challenging?
+	- Figuring out how to connect to clients on different networks was challenging, especially with the different NAT types.
+UDP Hole-punching was especially difficult.
 - What AI tools did you use, and what did you use them for?
 What were their benefits and drawbacks?
+	- We used ChatGPT to assist with concepting code and debugging errors within our program.
 - What would you do differently next time?
+	- On the server side, we would swap out the usage of maps with a different data structure to mitigate the potential of deadlock.

 ## What to submit
 - Push your working code to the main branch of your team's GitHub Repository before the deadline